Inside Stories

 Could you imagine living without it?

 I could definitely live without it.
-It's a nice to have given the amount of stairs in the apartment but not totally necessary (other than having access to the basement).
-Also, another drag of it is that it takes up a lot of square footage on each floor, so I sometimes imagine how much more closet space we'd have on each floor without the elevator.
+It's a nice to have given the multiple flights of stairs but not totally necessary, aside from providing access to the basement.
+It does take up a lot of square footage on each floor, so I sometimes imagine how much more closet space we'd have on each floor without the elevator.